OUTLINE OF THE COGNITIVE APPROACH

 COGNITIVE COMPUTER SCIENCE:

-The computation of the human mind and behaviour, and the links between natural and artificial intelligence.
+The computation of the human mind, behaviour, and the links between natural and artificial intelligence.
 Computational models are closely akin to a branch of computer science called artificial intelligence.
 Programmers build computational models to represent human cognitive processes.

 Evaluation: It’s a systematic way of investigating mental processes, but it cannot be regarded as a representation of the exact cognitive mechanisms involved,